jb5k/way_of_stock/Induction-NewPC-Ubuntu.md

     #dns=dnsmasq

+You also need to update the search path for DNS if you want to use short names.
+Do this by editing the configuration:

+    $ sudo vi /etc/resolvconf/resolv.conf.d/tail

+So that it looks like:

+    search fem.vic.gov.au femnp.vic.gov.au nre.vic.gov.au fire.dse.vic.gov.au dse.vic.gov.au internal.vic.gov.au

-And restart the network manager via:
+Finally, restart the network manager via:

     $ sudo service network-manager restart